 8:15 PM: Unity in Nevada for electoral integrity

-8:34 PM: Governor Tim Walz encourages students in line in Pennsylvania.
+8:34 PM: Governor Tim Walz encourages students in line in Pennsylvania

-8:30 PM: Polls close in Arkansas.
+8:30 PM: Polls close in Arkansas

 The polls have closed in Arkansas, where six electoral votes are at stake.
-Since Bill Clinton's time as governor, Arkansas has become a predominantly Republican state, with total control of the state government in the hands of that party.
+Since Bill Clinton's time as governor, Arkansas has become a predominantly Republican state, with complete control of the state government in the hands of that party.

-8:30 PM: CNN Projection: Trump wins Arkansas
+8:30 PM: CNN Projection: Trump wins Arkansas.

 CNN projects that former President Donald Trump will win Arkansas, securing its six electoral votes.